 Decision analytics to increase confidence in action plans

 Decision analytics as Lumina defines them lets companies combine the data they have from their balanced scorecard metrics with forecasts to evaluate different actions.
 The various solutions possible for achieving the targets in customer satisfaction, finance, internal efficiency and growth can be ranking in terms of their individual costs and benefits.
 Uncertainty can be not only identified, but also managed to show which of the solutions will the more robust ones and less likely to fluctuate if the factors involved change.
 A dual approach of balanced scorecard and decision analytics also works for individual business projects and decisions too.

 Indeed not – while computer simulations or programs can help speed up business planning, they still depend on realistic models in the first place.
 The Balanced Scorecard Institute makes this point at the same time as discussing software tools for helping in enterprise performance management and communication of management information.
 The structure and discipline that different software support systems, including Analytica, can bring to the process also has the added benefit of turning evaluations into repeatable processes and reducing potential error.

-If you’d like to know how Analytica, the modeling software from Lumina, can help you with decision analytics to turn thought into action, then try a thirty day free evaluation of Analytica to see what it can do for you.» Back
+If you’d like to know how Analytica, the modeling software from Lumina, can help you with decision analytics to turn thought into action, then try the free trial of Analytica to see what it can do for you.